Archive for the ‘timekeepers’ Category

 • A day is never 24 hours long.
 The earth’s rotation is speeding up gradually which means the global timescale UTC (coordinated universal time) has to have leap seconds added once or twice a year.
 These leap seconds are automatically accounted for in any clock synchronization that uses NTP (Network Time Protocol) such as a dedicated NTP time server.

-Choosing a Time Source – Do’s and Don’ts
+Choosing a Time Source what to do and what not to do

 Time synchronization is crucial for many of the applications that we do across the internet these days; internet banking, online reservation and even online auctions all require network time synchronization.